Trump just said he has no idea how important a president is | ExBulletin

 Trump just said he has no idea how important a president is

-James Devaney via Getty Images Former US President Donald Trump arrives at Trump Tower in Manhattan on August 15, 2021 in New York City.
+Former US President Donald Trump arrives at Trump Tower in Manhattan on August 15, 2021 in New York City.
+(Photo: James Devaney via Getty Images)

-Speaking to Sean Hannity on his Fox News show, the former US president – who stepped down in January 2021 – suggested he expected state officials to rule the country at the instead, rather than him.
+Speaking to Sean Hannity on his Fox News show, the former US president who stepped down in January 2021 suggested he expected state officials to rule the country instead, rather than him.

-Trump’s comments followed a damning assessment of how Biden dealt with the escalating Afghan crisis – the Taliban swept the country right after the White House ordered US troops to withdraw.
+Trump’s comments follow a damning assessment of how Biden dealt with the escalating Afghan crisis the Taliban swept through the country just after the White House ordered US troops to withdraw.

 This is a deal that Biden has mainly confirmed, it has simply been delayed.

-Note: This article originally appeared on HuffPost UK and has been updated.